-The report Creating Our Way Forward: Recommendations for Improving Niagara Region Public Health and Emergency Services' Indigenous Engagement 2019 written by Kelly Fran Davis in collaboration with local Indigenous organizations:
+In 2019, Kelly Fran Davis wrote the report Creating Our Way Forward: Recommendations for Improving Niagara Region Public Health and Emergency Services' Indigenous Engagement with input from local Indigenous organizations.
+This report outlines:

-Learn about the different Indigenous organizations in Niagara and check out the programs and services they offer.
+Learn about the different Indigenous organizations in Niagara and the programs and services they offer.
 You can also sign up for their newsletters and attend local events.

 The Fort Erie Native Friendship Centre produced a docuseries highlighting Indigenous history in Niagara.
-Together, they're less than an hour long
+Together, the videos are less than an hour long.